SurajKhonde/Engineering_Handbook/benglore_kingdom/javascript/JS_100_Interview_Questions.md

 **Q10.
 What is variable hoisting?**

 JS moves declarations (not initializations) to top of their scope before executing.
+Hoisting is JavaScript's behavior during the memory creation phase where declarations are registered before code execution begins.
+The behavior depends on the type of declaration:

+var is hoisted and initialized with undefined. let and const are hoisted but remain in the Temporal Dead Zone until their declaration is reached.
+Function declarations are fully hoisted and can be called before their declaration line.

 ```js
 console.log(a); // undefined — hoisted but not initialized